requirejs/requirejs/docs/faq-advanced.md

     }(myGlobalRequire));

 Following the steps above should still allow you to use the optimization tool to combine scripts together effectively.
 You should not use the **includeRequire** optimization option though.
-If you want your remapped require definition in the optimized script, reference your modified require.js directly in the **include** optimization option, or as the **name** option if you want to optimize that file directly.
+If you want your renamed require definition in the optimized script, reference your modified require.js directly in the **include** optimization option, or as the **name** option if you want to optimize that file directly.

 Thanks to [Alex Sexton](http://alexsexton.com/) and [Tobie Langel](http://tobielangel.com/) for suggesting parts of this solution.